robenkleene/design-references/after-effects/after-effects-layers.md

 Holding shift, and then hitting multiple of these keys in succession will reveal all of those properties (e.g., `⇧P ⇧R` will show position and velocity).
 Holding `⌥` will add a keyframe for that property.

+## Columns

+The visible columns in the layers panel can be changed by right-clicking the header, some options that can be toggled on for each layer:

+- `Mode`: Blend modes

 ### Tips

 - Often the fastest way to edit properties is to use the search field above the layers panel (`⌘F`).
 Here's what the workflow looks like: